These Summer Term undergraduate courses are available to pre-college students enrolled in the Next Generation Scholars Academy.

 4 Credits Status: Open Save this Course View Saved Courses

-An introduction to the basic notions of modern abstract algebra and can serve as as Introduction to Proofs (IP) course.
-This course is an introduction to group theory, with an emphasis on concrete examples, and especially on geometric symmetry groups.
-The course will introduce basic notions (groups, subgroups, homomorphisms, quotients) and prove foundational results (Lagrange's theorem, Cauchy's theorem, orbit-counting techniques, the classification of finite abelian groups).
+A first introduction to abstract algebra through group theory, with an emphasis on concrete examples, and especially on geometric symmetry groups.
+The course will introduce basic notions (groups, subgroups, homomorphisms, quotients) and prove foundational results (Lagrange’s theorem, Cauchy’s theorem, orbit-counting techniques, the classification of finite abelian groups).
 Examples to be discussed include permutation groups, dihedral groups, matrix groups, and finite rotation groups, culminating in the classification of the wallpaper groups.

 A flexible weekly schedule accommodates all student schedules and time zones, and courses include pre-recorded lectures, notes, and interactives to help students learn the material.
 Assessments include computer-scored items for immediate feedback as well as instructor-graded assignments for personalized learning.
 Students have access to instructors through email or individual reviews, and weekly instructor-led synchronous problem-solving sessions are recorded for viewing at any time.
 Students should expect to work a minimum of 5-10 hours per week.